UvixCreative/GooglePhotosMatcher-Linux/README.md

 # Google Photos Matcher (Linux fork) (v 1.2)

 Simple executable to match metadata from JSONs to original images/videos.
+This repository is a fork of [anderbggo's project](https://github.com/anderbggo/GooglePhotosMatcher) modified to run on Linux via CLI

 Same work than [MetadataFixer](https://metadatafixer.com/pricing) but its free!